 - 1. Clerk 1 removes the inner "Ballot Only" envelope from the outer return envelope and hands it to Clerk 2. - 2.
 Clerk 2 inspects the inner "Ballot Only" envelope while being observed by Clerk 1 and removes the voter statement and identification documents, if found there, from the inner "Ballot Only" envelope and hands them to Clerk 1. - 3.
 Clerk 2 returns the inner "Ballot Only" envelope and any found voter statement and identification documents to Clerk 1 and Clerk 1 places the inner "Ballot Only" envelope back into the outer return envelope. - 4.
 Clerk 1 reads aloud from the voter statement, and regular processing procedures (see above) are followed.

-[A.C.A.§§ 7-5-416(b)(1)(C); 7-5-416(b)(1)(D)]
+[A.C.A. §§ 7-5-416(b)(1)(C) as amended by Act 736 of 2021; 7-5-416(b)(1)(D)]

-No Voter Statement; No Photo ID; Information on Voter Statement Does Not Compare to Application (can only be done on Election Day):
+No Voter Statement; No Photo ID; Information on Voter Statement Does Not Compare to Application (can only be done after 8:30 a.m. on Election Day):